WeiKeeYong/Ollam_LlamaVision_Nginx/README.md

 Another method is add in Basic Authenciation, we can use nginx to do that too.

 1. **Create Password File**
-below command will create user01 and prompt you enter password.
+below command will create user01 and prompt you to supply and confirm a password for user01.
 You need this user01 and password for basic authenticator
    ```bash
    sudo htpasswd -c /etc/nginx/.htpasswd user01
    ```